 \subsubsubsection{\textbf{Environment "Food Sustainability"}}

-The number of food tiles increases or decreases depending on consumption rate.
-Food tiles regrow (respawn) over time in random locations.
-When the number of food tiles is low, then regrowth slows down as well.
-If no more food tiles are available then they do not regrow at all.
-While the agent is consuming the food in any of the tiles, all of the other food tiles are blocked from spawning new food tiles.
+The number of food tiles increases or decreases depending on the consumption rate.
+Food tiles re-regrow (re-spawn) over time in random locations.
+When the number of food tiles is low, the regrowth slows down as well.
+If no more food tiles are available, then they do not regrow at all.
+While the agent is consuming the food on any of the tiles, all of the other food tiles are blocked from spawning new food tiles.

 Score dimensions and their valence: \begin{itemize} \item FOOD (+) \end{itemize}